Why D&D Groups Need Session Notes

 DnD Mode for Lively Tabletop Sessions

 D&D sessions are rarely orderly business meetings.
 Players talk over each other during combat.
 The table erupts when someone rolls a natural 20.
 Side conversations happen while the DM looks up a rule.
-Standard meeting-style recording can miss a lot of that crosstalk.
+NotesBot records each player in the voice channel as a separate speaker, so all of that overlapping talk comes through attributed by name instead of collapsing into one muddy feed.

-For quieter, more narrative-focused sessions where players take turns speaking, the default Meeting Mode works perfectly.
+For shorter, more narrative-focused sessions, the default Meeting Mode records up to 2.5 hours and produces the standard structured summary.
 You can switch between modes at any time.

 Everything Your Campaign Needs